What is Singularity

 Singularity Scheduler Dependencies

 The Singularity scheduler uses ZooKeeper as a distributed replication log to maintain state and keep track of registered deployable items, the active deploys for these items and the running tasks that fulfill the deploys.
-As shown in the drawing, the same ZooKeeper quorum utilized by Mesos masters and slaves can be reused for Singularity.
+As shown in the drawing, the same ZooKeeper quorum utilized by Mesos masters and agents can be reused for Singularity.

 In production environments Singularity should be run in high-availability mode by running multiple instances of the Singularity Scheduler component.
 As depicted in the drawing, only one instance is always active with all the other instances waiting in stand-by mode.
 While only one instance is registered for receiving resource offers, all instances can process API requests.
 Singularity uses ZooKeeper to perform leader election and maintain a single leader.
 Because of the ability for all instances to change state, Singularity internally uses queues which are consumed by the Singularity leader to make calls to Mesos.